Resurgamm/resurgamm.github.io/_posts/2025-03-03-「Lecture Notes」CS 225.md

 > Please use `STL`.
 {: .prompt-tip}

+> A special implementation of queue is to use two stacks.
+All the elements will be pushed into the first stack, and we will check the second stack when we want to pop elements.
+If it is empty, then pop all the elements from the first stack and push all of them into the second one and pop the top element.
+Otherwise just pop the top element from the second one.
+{: .prompt-info}

 ## $\texttt{Iterators}$

 > In `STL`, an `Iterator` is an object used to access and inspect elements in an `STL` container.
 It behaves in a similar way to `Pointers`, but it encapsulates some validity checks and provides a uniform access format.